First Published on May 15, 2021

 Dwarka is best visited between the months of September to February when it is not very hot.
 If you are keen on witnessing the Krishna-Rukmini vivah, it is usually celebrated on Ekadashi.
 This happens in the month of March.
 This is when you can see the grand procession from the Jagat temple in Dwarka to the Rukmini Devi Temple.

-Rukmini Temple Dwarka timings are 7 am to 8 pm.
+Rukmini Temple Dwarka is open from 7 am to 8 pm.

 Where to stay in Dwarka?